-During the April-June quarter, the PI and his team were working on setting up the different research themes and endproducts.
+During this quarter, the PI and his team were working on setting up the different research themes and endproducts.
 They also made a reliable progress in designing the geoportal design along with data collection of regional thematic maps, satellite imagery covering the study area.

 A curriculum on Climate Smart Agriculture (CSA) on improving peach trees productivity towards climate variability for farmers and agricultural land managers in Tataouine governorate is being developed.
-A stakeholder outreach event will be organized in September-October.
+A stakeholder outreach event will be organized in later in the year.
 A network of low-cost climate/weather stations' in the study area of the project for measuring, modelling and monitoring purpose is set to be implemented, the network is very helpful for development purpose and forecast of extreme events.

 In the next 3-6 months, the PI will conduct the following activities: